Corollarium/localtls/README.md

 This was written to circumvent the problem that current browsers require a secure context for a number of operations, such as opening the camera with `getUserMedia`, but the web service is running on a local network.
 It can also be used to develop and debug applications that require secure contexts.

-It's a very simple DNS server written in Python, which uses [Let's Encrypt](https://letsencrypt.org/) to generate a wildcard certificate for *.domain.com.
-This certificate, both private and public keys, is available for download via a REST call.
+It's a very simple DNS server written in Python, which uses [Let's Encrypt](https://letsencrypt.org/) to generate a wildcard certificate for *.yourdomain.net.
+This certificate, both private and public keys, is available for download via a REST call on a simple HTTP server also provided.

 ## Technical explanation and motivation